Artist Statement

 Working with a physical medium was a revelation for my creative process, and allowed me to experiment with analog textures and gradients that I had only been reproducing digitally thus far in my design career.

-Rorschach Tests for How Much Fun You’re Having
+Dec 2023-Sept 2025Rorschach Tests for How Much Fun You’re Having

-The first body of artistic work I created, “Rorschach Tests for How Much Fun You're Having” speaks in loose, flowing and expressive forms that encourage and invite interpretation.
+The first body of artistic work I created, “Rorschach Tests for How Much Fun You're Having” speaks in loose, flowing, and expressive forms that encourage and invite interpretation.

 The process begins with an open-ended exploration of simplified contours and negative space by digitally drawing abstract forms that I’ve come to colloquially refer to as blobs.